w3c/wai-tutorials/source/images/informative.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** If the text included an explanation of how the dog wears a bell, the image might be considered [decorative](../decorative/).
+**Note:** If the text included an explanation of how the dog wears a bell, the image might be considered redundant and therefore [decorative](decorative.html).
 As this isn’t mentioned in the text, the image is deemed to be informative.

 {::nomarkdown}
 <%= notes_end %>